Narmada River: Narmada basin

 The Narmada basin, hemmed between Vindhya and Satpura ranges, extends over an area of 98796 km2 and lies on the northern extremity of the Deccan Plateau.
-The basin covers large areas in the states of Madhya Pradesh (82%), Gujarat (12%) and a comparatively smaller area in Maharashtra (4%) and in Chhattisgarh (2%).
-60% of the basin is made up of arable land, 35% is forest cover and 5% is made up of other types of land such as grassland or wasteland.
+The basin covers large areas in the states of Madhya Pradesh (82%), Gujarat (12%), and a comparatively smaller area in Maharashtra (4%) and in Chhattisgarh (2%).
+60% of the basin is arable land, 35% is forest cover, and 5% is made up of other types of land, such as grassland or wasteland.
 In the entire course of the river of 1312 km, there are 41 tributaries, out of which 22 are from the Satpura range and the rest on the right bank are from the Vindhya range.
 Dhupgarh (1,350 m), near Pachmarhi is the highest point of the Narmada basin.